FILM REVIEWS

-When he has the dictator, he debates with himself whether to shoot, but he's captured by the Gestapo who then attempt to use him in an international intrigue.
-After escaping, with the help of a youth, Vander the Cabin Boy (Roddy McDowall), on a Danish steamer, Thorndike he is pursued by Gestapo agents who follow him back to England.
+After spotting the dictator, he debates with himself whether to shoot, but he’s captured by the Gestapo who plan to use him in an international intrigue.
+After escaping, with the help of a young boy, Vander the Cabin Boy (Roddy McDowall), on a Danish steamer, Thorndike he is pursued by Gestapo agents who follow him back to England.

-It's worth noting that the project was first offered to Fox's top director at the time, John Ford, who disliked the subject matter, encouraging studio head Darryl Zanuck to assign it to Lang.
-Through the adventurous tale of a British hunter, Lang wanted to convey the social and ideological atmosphere that prevailed in Hitler’s Germany, from which he miraculously escaped, going first to Paris.
+Through the adventurous tale of a British hunter, Lang wanted to convey the social and ideological atmosphere that prevailed in Hitler’s Germany, from which he miraculously escaped–at the very last moment

 Cast: